Cherry-Pie/LogEnvelope/README.md

 # Log Envelope

-Laravel 5 package for mailing errors.
+Laravel 5 package for logging errors to your e-mail(s), database or both!

 ## Installation